tgraupmann/UE5_Remote/README.md

 ### HTML5 Client

-The HTML5 client uses a WebSocket client to receive binary images and display in an img element.
-The HTML5 client can also send input to the host by using WebSocket messages.
+The HTML5 client uses a WebSocket client to receive binary images and display in an img element. *Future* The HTML5 client can also send input to the host by using WebSocket messages.

 ![image_1](images/image_1.png)